-Tip: With talk of fingerprinting and criminal records, family caregivers may feel uncomfortable requiring their potential care attendant to go through this process.
+Tip: With issues of fingerprinting and criminal records, family caregivers may feel uncomfortable requiring their potential care attendant to go through this process.
 It’s important to know that all home health and nursing home caregivers are required to go through a similar screening process.

-California law allows certain government and private organizations qualifying as an “Applicant Agency” to conduct criminal record background checks to help determine the suitability of a person applying for a license, employment, or as a volunteer working with children, the elderly or the disabled.
-Qualifying organizations can include law enforcement agencies, public and private schools, nonprofit organizations and in-home supportive care agencies.
+California law allows certain government and private organizations qualifying as an “applicant agency” to conduct criminal record background checks to help determine the suitability of a person applying for a license, employment, or as a volunteer working with children, the elderly, or the disabled.
+Qualifying organizations can include law enforcement agencies, public and private schools, nonprofit organizations, and in-home supportive care agencies.

 Organizations providing skilled nursing services (i.e., services of a registered nurse or licensed vocational nurse) are required to be licensed as home health agencies in California.
-State law requires that home health agency employees, including registered nurses, licensed vocational nurses, and certified home health aides, to have background checks as a part of their licensure or certification.
+State law requires that home health agency employees, including registered nurses, licensed vocational nurses, and certified home health aides, have background checks as a part of their licensure or certification.
 Each of the bodies that regulates these license certified employees is notified of subsequent arrests.

 Organizations that do not provide skilled nursing services, such as home care aide organizations, do not require licensure and therefore are not required to perform criminal background checks.
 Many organizations perform the checks anyway to ensure they are hiring qualified providers.
 Be sure to ask detailed questions about an agency background checking process.
 You can also ask the attendant to sign a waiver of confidentiality, so you can view background information.

-Tip: California is called a “closed record state”.
+Tip: California is called a “closed record state.”
 The California Penal Code 11105.3 restricts the distribution of criminal background checks.
 Records are released according to specific categories.
 For example, a background check on a person applying to be a police officer will include any arrest and/or conviction for life.
-A background check for a person applying as a home care aide, on the other hand, will only include arrests and/or convictions for the last three years.
+A background check for a person applying as a home care aide, on the other hand, will include only arrests and/or convictions for the last three years.

-TrustLine is California’s registry of in-home childcare providers, tutors and in-home counselors who have passed a background screening.
+TrustLine is California’s registry of in-home childcare providers, tutors, and in-home counselors who have passed a background screening.
 It was created by the California Legislature in 1987.
 All those listed with TrustLine have been cleared through a fingerprint check of records at the California Department of Justice.
 This means they have no disqualifying criminal convictions or substantiated child abuse reports in California.
 TrustLine is administered by the California Department of Social Services and the nonprofit Child Care Resource and Referral Network.
 The California Academy of Pediatrics endorses it.

 TrustLine welcomes eldercare providers to be on the registry.
 Once qualified for the TrustLine registry, a hired caregiver can remain on the registry indefinitely and use it as a background reference with any employer.